mozilla/www.ccadb.org/rootstores/how.md

 * Comply with [Mozilla's terms](usage) governing usage of the CCADB.

 In addition, participation in the CCADB is at Mozilla’s discretion.
-Mozilla reserves the right not to include a particular root store operator in the CCADB, and not to issue a license to the Common CA Database for any or no reason, including without limitation cases where we believe that including or issuing a license to a root store operator would interfere with the operation or security of the CCADB, or would breach our agreements with the underlying CRM.
+Mozilla reserves the right not to include a particular Root Store Operator in the CCADB, and not to issue a license to the Common CA Database for any or no reason, including without limitation cases where we believe that including or issuing a license to a Root Store Operator would interfere with the operation or security of the CCADB, or would breach our agreements with the underlying CRM.